crossz/docker-zookeeper-cluster-distributed/README.md

 - ENVI: environment variables if needed to pass into container from /etc/profile etc.

 Notes:
-> in order to avoid conflicts with local zookeeper, the default ports of 2888 and 3888 are assigned 2889 and 3889 for this images.
+> - in order to avoid conflicts with local zookeeper, the default ports of 2888 and 3888 are assigned 2889 and 3889 for this images.
+> - more details about parameters, args, environment vavirables, go to the linked github page to check the docker-compose.yml.